couchbaselabs/couchbase-ami/README.md

     make SSH_KEY=steveyen-key2 VERSION=2.0.0 step2
     make SSH_KEY=steveyen-key2 step3
     make SSH_KEY=steveyen-key2 VERSION=2.0.0 step4

+NOTE: Skip step 4 to create image only without volumne attached to the AMI

 NOTE: If you don't want the package pre-installed on the AMI, such as to just get an empty-but-ready AMI for QE/testing, then just skip